 Are dental bridges painful?

 No. They should not cause you pain or discomfort if fabricated properly.
 Dr. Thompson uses digital technology to provide accurate and seamless results.
-If this is your first time using dental bridges, it can feel weird at first.
-Give yourself a couple of days, or a week or two.
+It can feel weird if this is your first time using dental bridges.
+Give yourself a couple of days or a week or two.
 Your mouth will adjust to wearing your dental bridge.
 If you start to feel pain after a while, contact us.

 How is a bridge attached?